springernature/shunter/docs/usage/resources.md

 By default, assets in the `public` subdirectory are served on the path `public`.

-If it isn't convenient to have one or both of these as 'public' you can override them by setting the config option in your `local.json` file using `config.path.public` for where the assets are saved and `config.web.public` for the path that you would like to serve them on.
+If it isn't convenient to have one or both of these as 'public' you can override them by setting the config option using `config.path.public` for where the assets are saved and `config.web.public` for the path that you would like to serve them on.

 Built In EJS Extensions